UK Conservative MP who watched porn during debate resigns

 -Also read: Madonna, in love with Medellin.

-“We support (Neil Parish’s) decision to step down as a Member of Parliament,” said a Conservative Party spokesman from the Tiverton and Honiton constituency, where Parish was elected MP in 2019.
+“We support (Neil Parish’s) decision to step down from his duties as a Member of Parliament,” said a Conservative Party spokesman from the Tiverton and Honiton constituency, where Parish was elected MP in 2019.

 This announcement comes after the Daily Mirror newspaper indicated that a member of Boris Johnson’s government referred to that incident on Tuesday night, during a meeting of conservative parliamentarians.